walmartlabs/concord-website/docs/getting-started/forms.md

 ## Custom Error Messages

-While Concord provides default error messages for fields, the text that displays can be modified to be more readily understood.
+While Concord provides default error messages for form fields, the error text that displays can be customized .
 With a form created from your YAML file, this can be accomplished with the addition of a `locale.properties` file in the same directory location.

 The error types that can be customized are:
 - `invalidCardinality`